usdaud/algotradinglib.github.io/en/pedia/k/knowledge_extraction_in_trading.md

 # Knowledge Extraction

 Knowledge extraction in trading refers to the process of retrieving, filtering, and interpreting vast quantities of financial and market-related data to generate insights that support financial decisions, including [algorithmic trading](../a/algorithmic_trading.md).
-This involves using various technologies and methodologies from data science, machine learning, and natural language processing to transform raw data into actionable knowledge.
+This involves using various technologies and methodologies from [data science](../d/data_science_in_trading.md), machine learning, and [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) to transform raw data into actionable knowledge.

 ## Introduction to Knowledge Extraction